NetSPI/PowerHunt/README.md

 Scott Sutherland (@_nullbind) <Br>
 ![Twitter Follow](https://img.shields.io/twitter/follow/_nullbind.svg?style=social)
 ### Secondardy
-These individuals wrote open source code that was used as part of this project.<br>
+These individuals wrote open source code that was used as part of this project.
+A big thank you goes out them and their work!<br>
 |Name|Site|
 |:--------------------------------|:-----------|
 |Eric Gruber (@egru)|https://github.com/NetSPI/PESecurity